VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 3 High_Level_API_Dropper/Exercise 3 High_Level_API_Dropper.md

 </details>

-The technical functionality of the HLA-Dropper is relatively simple and therefore, in my opinion, perfectly suited to gradually develop the HLA-Dropper into a low-level dropper using direct system calls.
-In the HLA-Dropper we use the following Windows APIs:
+The technical functionality of the High-Level-Dropper is relatively simple and therefore, in my opinion, perfectly suited to gradually develop the High-Level-Dropper into a low-level dropper using direct system calls.
+In the High-Level-Dropper we use the following Windows APIs:
 - VirtualAlloc
 - WriteProcessMemory
 - CreateThread